neuralmagic/deepsparse/user-guide/deepsparse-server.md

 # >>> {"labels":["positive","negative","positive"],"scores":[0.9665533900260925,0.9952980279922485,0.9939143061637878]}
 ```

-Checkout the use case pages for detailed documentation on task-specific arguments that can be applied to the Server via `kwargs`.
+Check out the use case pages for detailed documentation on task-specific arguments that can be applied to the Server via `kwargs`.

 ## Custom Use Cases

-Stay tuned for documentation on Using a custom DeepSparse Pipeline wihin the Server!
+Stay tuned for documentation on using a custom DeepSparse Pipeline within the Server!

 ## Logging